cl91/NeptuneOS/docs/Developer-Guide.md

 The NT Executive is...

-We hope to demonstrate that with modern progress in microkernel design it is possible to realize the original NT design as an object oriented, message-passing based, client-server style microkernel OS.
+We hope to demonstrate that with modern progress in microkernel design it is possible to realize the original NT design as a performant, general purpose, object oriented, message-passing based, client-server style microkernel OS.

 ### Compatibility with Windows and ReactOS
 In theory we should be able to achieve binary compatibility with native Windows